What is an operating plan?

 Operations are the lifeblood of any organization.
 An operating plan details the task required for running a business – the who, what and when of your daily operations, and how a team or department contributes to reaching company goals.

 To be a strategy-focused organization, you need a strategic plan and annual operational plans.
 The strategic plan focuses on your objectives and the operating plan details the resources to get there.
-Mapping out the day-to-day tasks in an operating plan ensure a clear path to achieving your business goals.
+Mapping out the day-to-day tasks in an operating plan ensures a clear path to achieving your business goals.

 Ultimately, operational planning is a tool for carrying out a strategic plan.
 It defines how human, financial, and physical resources are allocated to achieve shorter-term goals and longer-term strategic objectives.